tryVital/vital-flutter/README.md

 # vital_flutter

-The official Flutter package for Vital API and HealthKit
+The official Flutter package for Vital APIs allowing fitness apps linking with tryvital.io and with support for HealthKit.

 ## Installing